Adults help children with a craft activity

 Stand and Be Counted

-Bradford 2025 and Stand & Be Counted, the UK’s first Theatre Company of Sanctuary, are building a house in Bowling Park – and we need your help!
+Bradford 2025 and Stand & Be Counted, the UK’s first Theatre Company of Sanctuary, built a house in Bowling Park!

-The Big Blue Bradford House is a celebration of the most welcoming places in Bradford District – and it’s built from cardboard by you!
-It’s part of Refugee Week 2025, the world’s largest festival celebrating refugees and people seeking sanctuary, and by its theme this year: ‘Community as a Superpower’, simple acts of generosity that together become an unstoppable force.
+The Big Blue Bradford House was a celebration of the most welcoming places in Bradford District – built from cardboard by our community!
+It was part of Refugee Week 2025, the world’s largest festival celebrating refugees and people seeking sanctuary, and with its theme: ‘Community as a Superpower’, simple acts of generosity that together become an unstoppable force.

-So join your fellow Bradfordians in Bowling Park at The Beacon, Bradford 2025’s touring venue, and help us build a Moomin-inspired big blue house from cardboard to celebrate the wonderful places across Bradford where we find a warm welcome.
-Everyone’s welcome – you don’t need to book, and it’s all free.
+We welcomed Bradfordians in Bowling Park at The Beacon, Bradford 2025’s touring venue, to help us build a Moomin-inspired big blue house from cardboard to celebrate the wonderful places across Bradford where we find a warm welcome.

 Refugee Week in Bowling Park

-The Big Blue Bradford House is part of our programme at The Beacon in Bowling to mark Refugee Week 2025 – including What Will We Do Without Exile?, a new artwork co-commissioned by Counterpoints Arts with the support of Moomin Characters to celebrate of 80 years of the Moomins.
-For full details, see Refugee Week in Bowling Park.
+The Big Blue Bradford House was part of our programme at The Beacon in Bowling to mark Refugee Week 2025 – including What Will We Do Without Exile?, a new artwork co-commissioned by Counterpoints Arts with the support of Moomin Characters to celebrate of 80 years of the Moomins.

 Credits

-The Big Blue Bradford House and Happy Baby! are co-produced by Bradford 2025 UK City of Culture and Stand & Be Counted, the Associate Company of Welcome and Sanctuary.
+The Big Blue Bradford House and Happy Baby! were co-produced by Bradford 2025 UK City of Culture and Stand & Be Counted, the Associate Company of Welcome and Sanctuary.

 Past event